8 tips to help avoid a lemon RV or caravan

 say that having an independent body to certify and oversee the industry at

-the point of manufacturer would nip many of the problems in the bud before
+the point of manufacture would nip many of the problems in the bud before

 the vans hit the sales floor or the road.